Panasonic has released a firmware update for the Lumix DMC-GH3 camera and three of its lenses, in order to improve their autofocus speed.

 Separate files must be downloaded to upgrade the firmware of the Lumix G Vario 45-150mm F4.0-5.6 ASPH, Lumix G X Vario PZ 14-42mm F3.5-5.6 ASPH, and Lumix G X Vario PZ 45-175mm F4.0-5.6 ASPH lenses.

 The final enhancement refers to signal processing during movie playback.
-Panasonic says that, in this case, the performance has been significantly improved.
+Panasonic says

 The Panasonic Lumix GH3 firmware update 1.1 can be downloaded from the company’s official website right now.